HydraMeshnet/developer-portal/api/authority_api.md

 ### Approve Witness Request (Clerk)

-Authority entities (such as a clerk) can approve a request here by creating a [signed witness statement](glossary?id=signed-witness-statement).
+Authority entities (such as a clerk) can approve a request by creating a [signed witness statement](glossary?id=signed-witness-statement).

 ```http
 POST /requests/:capabilityLink/approve